 Besides a storefront, these subscriptions offer a large number of fixed-price and auction listings per month, customer support, and other features.

-- Starter Store costs $4.95 / month and offers up to 250 free fixed-price or auction listings.
+- Starter Store costs $4.95 / month and offers up to 250 free fixed-price or auction listings with a 30-cent insertion fee for additional listings.

-- Basic Store costs $21.95 / month and offers up to 1,000 free fixed-price listings and 250 free auction listings, together with lower final value fees and $25 worth of eBay branded shipping supplies.
+- Basic Store costs $21.95 / month and offers up to 1,000 free fixed-price listings and 250 free auction listings with a 25-cent insertion fee for additional listings.
+There are also lower final value fees and $25 worth of eBay-branded shipping supplies.

-- Premium Store costs $59.95 a month and offers up to 10,000 free fixed-price listings, 500 free auction listings, lower final value fees, and $50 worth of eBay branded shipping supplies.
+- Premium Store costs $59.95 a month and offers up to 10,000 free fixed-price listings with a 10-cent insertion fee for additional listings and 500 free auction listings with a 15-cent insertion fee for additional listings.
+It also includes lower final value fees and $50 worth of eBay-branded shipping supplies.

 Trial period: eBay offers no free trials.

-Update May 4th, 2022, 3:10PM ET: This article was originally published on April 7th, 2022.
+Update March 13th, 2023, 12:03PM ET: This article was originally published on April 7th, 2022.
 On April 8th, 2022, it was updated to clarify Etsy’s policies on offsite ads and its ability to provide privacy between buyer and seller.
-More recently, Zibbet has been removed (since it is no longer active), and Goimagine has been added.
+More recently, the introduction and most of the entries have been updated, Zibbet has been removed, and a few others have been added.